-- Read 20 minutes each with your child or have them read independently - Talk to your child about their learning in reading and math.
+- Read 20 minutes everyday with your child or have them read independently. - Each trimester a curriculum family night will be offered. - Talk to your child about their learning in reading and math.

 Our school is committed to communicating regularly with families about children's learning.
 Some of the ways you can expect communication are: